Oregon politician gets six years for Facebook IPO fraud

 In June, Berkman pleaded guilty in federal court in New York to securities and wire fraud and agreed to forfeit more than $13 million he raised from more than 120 investors, including longtime friends.

-"I am sincerely sorry, and I take full responsibility for the negative consequences of my behavior," Berkman told U.S. District Judge Shira Scheindlin at his sentencing on Monday.
+"I am sincerely sorry, and I take full responsibility for the negative consequences of my behaviour," Berkman told U.S. District Judge Shira Scheindlin at his sentencing on Monday.

 The sentence was less than the 97 months suggested by federal sentencing guidelines but more than the 24 months Berkman's attorney had requested.